Angel (Buffy the Vampire Slayer episode): Plot

+Giles talks further with Joyce and learns that it was Darla, not Angel, who bit Joyce.
+With Xander and Willow in tow, he rushes to find Buffy to warn her of the trap.
+Buffy tracks Angel to the deserted Bronze and demands an explanation; Angel tells how he was cursed by Gypsies who restored his human soul so that he would be eternally tormented with the guilt of his past sins.
+He denies biting Joyce, yet confesses wanting to, as well as wanting to kill Buffy.
+The Slayer lays aside her crossbow and slowly offers her throat to him.
+Suddenly, Darla emerges from the shadows with a pair of pistols.
+Hearing gunfire, Giles, Willow and Xander rush in and distract Darla.
+Looming up from behind, Angel stakes Darla through the heart.

+In their Hellmouth lair, Collin consoles the Master for his loss of Darla at Angel's hands.
+Spying Angel across the crowded room at the Bronze, Buffy goes to thank him and they agree not to get involved as it could be dangerous for the both of them.
+As they deeply kiss one last time, Buffy does not notice that the cross she is wearing — the one Angel gave her weeks ago at their first meeting — is scorching his chest.

 Production

 During the production of this episode, it took the makeup department 60 to 90 minutes to apply the vampire prosthetic on David Boreanaz.

 Angel's Hugo Boss duster he wears is worth over $1,000.

 Cultural references

 Xander's line "fish gotta swim, birds gotta fly" is a line from the song "Can't Help Lovin' Dat Man" from the 1929 musical Show Boat.

 The Master says that "with great power comes great responsibility," quoting from the origin story of Spider-Man.

 Cordelia wears a dress from the designer Todd Oldham.